 Registered plans may hold different types of investment instruments, including guaranteed investment certificates (GICs), mutual funds and/or securities.
 This code provides guidelines for the transfer of a registered plan from one financial institution to another.
 The specific guidelines depend on the type of plan.

 CIBC has made a commitment to provide credit card clients with a monthly paper copy of their credit card statement, free of charge.

-CIBC recognizes the important role that small and medium sized enterprises (SME's) play in Canada's economy.
-This code sets minimum standards for bank dealings with SME's, and addresses four key elements of bank conduct: openness, accountability, credit process, and complaint handling.
+CIBC recognizes the important role that small and medium sized enterprises (SMEs) play in Canada's economy.
+This code sets minimum standards for bank dealings with SMEs and addresses 4 key elements of bank conduct: openness, accountability, credit process, and complaint handling.

-The CIBC standards for dealing with small, medium and agricultural businesses are also explained in the brochure “Our Service Commitment to You".
-This brochure is available at your nearest CIBC branch or online.
+The CIBC standards for dealing with small, medium and agricultural businesses are also explained in the brochure “Our service commitment to you.”
+This brochure is available at your nearest CIBC Banking Centre or online.

 CIBC is committed to using plain language principles to make its residential mortgage documents easier to read.

 Borrowers must sign or receive a number of legal documents related to their mortgage.
 Some of the most important are: